YudaHasibuan23/bookshelf-api/README.md

 <div id="top"></div>

-# 📌bookshelf-api📚
+# 📌buku-APi

-Bookshelf API is a project to store book information in the form of data from client to server
+buku API is a project to store book information in the form of data from client to server

 ## 🎯Criteria